mapbox/dr-ui/CONTRIBUTING.md

 Repeat for all docs sites that need the update, and merge PRs through your normal workflow.

-### Second Script
+### Bulk Pull Request Script

-The second script, `scripts/update-dr-ui-all.sh`, includes the sequence of shell commands of the first script, but copied for each repo that must be updated.
-It should be run only one time total.
+`scripts/update-dr-ui-all.sh`, iterates over the repositories listed in `scripts/target-repositories.json` and runs `create-pull-request.sh` for each one.
+Make sure you have each of the target repositories cloned to your local machine.

 This script should be run from the root of this repository, and requires you to have [github cli](https://cli.github.com/) installed.